 Next, we asked whether proteins that are phosphorylated in a cell cycle-dependent manner, and CDK substrates in particular, are more or less disordered than other phosphoproteins.
 Using three different disorder prediction methods, we determined the percentage of disordered residues of Xenopus proteins with dynamic phosphosites, as well as human CDK substrates, compared to the rest of their respective phosphoproteomes (non-cell cycle-dependent phosphorylations in our Xenopus dataset, and non-CDK-dependent phosphosites from the Phosphosite Plus database).
 This revealed that both Xenopus dynamic phosphoproteins, and human CDK substrates, are significantly more disordered than all other phosphoproteins (Fig. 4F).
 We found that high-confidence yeast CDK1 substrates are also highly enriched in disorder compared to the non-CDK-dependent yeast phosphoproteome (Fig. 4F), revealing conservation of this principle across eukaryotes.
-This was true using 12 different intrinsic disorder prediction methods, supporting the robustness of our conclusions (fig. S6C).
+The same trend was observed using 13 different intrinsic disorder prediction methods, supporting the robustness of our conclusions (fig. S6C).
 Almost all methods gave a lower fraction of disordered residues in the yeast proteome than in Xenopus and human (fig. S6D), consistent with an increase in disorder in more complex organisms (28).

-Finally, for Xenopus proteins with dynamic phosphosites, and for human and yeast CDK substrates, we calculated the proportion of phosphorylated to non-phosphorylated serine and threonine in disordered and structured regions.
+Finally, for Xenopus proteins with dynamic phosphosites, and for human and yeast CDK substrates, we calculated the proportion of phosphorylated to non-phosphorylated serine and threonine by CDK, or dynamic for Xenopus, in disordered and structured regions.
 Using each of the three different disorder predictors, the ratio of these values combined over the whole dataset (the common odds ratio) was far greater than one, confirming that phosphosite enrichment in IDRs is a general feature of cell cycle-regulated and CDK-mediated phosphorylations throughout eukaryotes (Fig. 4G, fig. S6E, F).

-Protein phosphorylation regulates cell cycle-dependent regulation of assembly and disassembly of membrane-less organelles (MLO) (29–31) including NPC, nucleoli, 53BP1 bodies, Cajal bodies, PML-nuclear bodies, P-bodies, stress granules and splicing speckles (32–35).
+Protein phosphorylation regulates cell cycle-dependent assembly and disassembly of membrane-less organelles (MLO) (29–31) including NPC, nucleoli, 53BP1 bodies, Cajal bodies, PML-nuclear bodies, P-bodies, stress granules and splicing speckles (32–35).
 MLOs are thought to form by liquid-liquid phase separation, which relies on weak electrostatic interactions between IDR (32) that may be disrupted by phosphorylation.
 Since we observed clustering of cell cycle-regulated phosphosites in IDRs (Fig. 4B), we hypothesised that changes in the net charge of these regions due to CDK mediated phosphorylation might control MLO assembly and disassembly during cell cycle progression.
-To see whether there is evidence that supports this hypothesis, we manually curated the MLO proteome (See Supplementary Methods for sources), and individually verified the presence of CDK substrates and dynamic phosphoproteins among this dataset.
-We found that at least 235 CDK substrates (35.6%) and 201 (31%) dynamic phosphoproteins are present in MLOs (Fig. 4h).
+To see whether there is evidence that supports this hypothesis, we manually analysed publicly available data on each of our curated human CDK substrates for localisation to MLOs.
+We also assembled an MLO proteome from human phosphoproteomics studies (Table SX; See Supplementary Methods for sources) and analysed the proportion of Xenopus dynamic phosphoproteins with homologues among this dataset.
+We found that at least 235 CDK substrates (35.6%) and 201 (31%) dynamic Xenopus phosphoproteins are present in MLOs (Fig. 4H).
 CDK substrates include major proteins of MLOs highly enriched in IDRs such as coilin (Cajal bodies), nucleophosmin and Ki-67 (nucleoli), 53BP1 (53BP1 bodies), nucleoporins (NPCs) and PML (PML bodies).
 In these proteins, as in dynamic phosphoproteins in vivo, the vast majority of proline-directed phosphosites and confirmed CDK sites were located in predicted IDRs (fig. S6F).
 Moreover, of the 148 proteins that show dynamic phosphorylation in Xenopus and are CDK substrates in human, 73 (49%) localise to MLOs (Fig. 4H).
 These data support the existence of an evolutionary conserved mechanism for cell-cycle control of MLOs.